Setting Up Windows Subsystem for Linux (WSL)

 C:\VM\WSL\SIPDEV.

-The WSL machine's disk image is stored in the Synergex SharePoint server and, assuming you have been granted access, you can downloaded it here.
-The download is a single 7-Zip archive (SIPDEV.7z) and at the time of this writing is about 1 GB in size.
+The WSL machine's disk image is stored in the Synergex SharePoint server and, assuming you have been granted access, you can download it here.
+The download is a single 7-Zip archive (SIPDEV.7z) that at the time of this writing is about 1 GB in size.

 -